What To Do Following A Car Accident In Denver

 There were more than 22,000 total traffic collisions reported in Denver County during the latest year of data available, according to the Colorado Department of Transportation.
 Out of these incidents, there were 57 fatal crashes, and more than 4,300 injury crashes.
 If you are involved in an incident like this, you need to keep the following steps in mind.

 As soon as an accident occurs, you need to stop and pull your vehicle to a safe location.
 Even if the accident does not seem like a big deal, chances are you need to call the police to report it.
+Filing an accident report will be critical to documenting the facts of the accident and will be helpful in future injury claims.
 There are several helpful tools you can use to help you from this point, and we recommend checking out the Crash Genius app.
 This app can detect if you have been in an accident and will check to see if you are okay.
 The app will then guide you through steps to take from that point forward.

 If you or somebody else involved in the accident is injured, make sure that EMS is on the way to the scene.
 If you have sustained an injury, you need to seek medical assistance.
 Even if it seems like your injuries are minor, you still need to let a doctor perform an evaluation.
 Many car accident injuries do not show signs or symptoms for days or hours after the incident occurs.
 For insurance settlements, it is essential that you seek medical care soon after the accident occurs.

-Early in the car accident process, you should speak to a skilled attorney about your case.
-At Cannon Law, we like to get involved in cases as soon as possible so we can work to preserve evidence and conduct a thorough investigation into the incident.
-Our goal is to secure full compensation for your claim, which can include medical bills, lost wages, pain and suffering damages, and more.
-When you need a Denver car accident attorney, you can contact us for a free consultation of your case by clicking here or calling 970-471-7170.
+Early in the car accident process, you should speak to a skilled auto accident lawyer about your case.
+At Cannon Law, our Denver personal injury lawyers like to get involved in cases as soon as possible so we can work to preserve evidence and conduct a thorough investigation into the incident.
+Our law firm’s goal is to secure full compensation for your claim, which can include medical expenses, lost wages, pain and suffering damages, and more.
+When you need a Denver car accident lawyer, you can contact our legal team for a free consultation of your case by clicking here or calling (970) 471-7170.